-IX.
-OWNER/DEVELOPER ELIGIBILITY REQUIREMENTS
+X. OWNER/DEVELOPER ELIGIBILITY REQUIREMENTS

-Each Project team's financial capacity and experience will be evaluated in accordance with Appendix I. XX.
-Qualifications for Project Participants (Performance) to determine if the owner/developer is able to carry forward the proposed project.
+Each Project team's financial capacity and experience will be evaluated to determine if the owner/developer is able to complete as intended the proposed project.
 Further information may be requested during the HOME underwriting process.
 This is necessary to comply with HOME Rule requirements to confirm and certify the financial capacity, depth of related experience of the staff, and creditworthiness of the Owner/Developer.

 CHDO entities have additional requirements related to organizational structure and capacity.
 DCA on behalf of GHFA will certify to its conclusions prior to Commitment of HUD funds.